Diablo IV: How to Build Lord of Hatred Necromancer – Season 10

 Level normally before you chase the showcase version

-The efficient start is still to skip the campaign if your account allows it, begin on Normal or Hard, and move up once your gear stabilizes.
+Skip the campaign if your account allows it, begin on Normal or Hard, and move up once your gear stabilizes.
 The goal is not to mimic the final Lord of Hatred rotation immediately.
 The goal is to reach level 60 with a reliable Necromancer shell that already wants minion support and can later pivot into the perk-driven version.
+If you want a faster ramp, the how to get powerful fast in Infernal Chaos route covers the early power spikes.

-That matters because the seasonal reputation track unlocks your Magic, Rare, and Legendary Chaos Perks first.
+This matters because the seasonal reputation track unlocks your Magic, Rare, and Legendary Chaos Perks first.
 Those are the pieces that make the eventual respec feel smooth.
-If you rush the build concept without those supports, you end up with the worst version of both styles: too little resource to spam Ultimates and too little raw damage to justify the setup.
+Rush the build concept without them and you get the worst of both styles: too little resource to spam Ultimates and too little raw damage to justify the setup.

 Use Chaos Rifts for your real farming work

-Chaos Rifts inside Nightmare Dungeons and Helltides are the best place to farm Infernal Warps, and they scale better as difficulty rises.
-They are also the most efficient way to build up the seasonal progression that feeds your perk upgrades.
-If you have a choice between casually drifting through content and targeting sigils or activities that include Chaos Rift support, take the Rift route.
+Chaos Rifts appear inside Nightmare Dungeons and Helltides, and they are the best place to farm Infernal Warps.
+They are also the most efficient way to build the seasonal progression that feeds your perk upgrades.
+Given a choice between drifting through content and targeting activities that include Chaos Rift support, take the Rift route.

-A lot of players will naturally spend too much time in Infernal Hordes too early because that is where the season branding points them.
-Hordes are important, but mainly because Bartuc lives there and Bartuc is the gate for Unique Chaos Perks on Torment I and above.
-For reputation and Warp income, Chaos Rifts are usually the cleaner grind.
+A lot of players spend too much time in Infernal Hordes too early because that is where the season branding points them.
+Hordes matter mainly because Bartuc lives there, and Bartuc is the gate for Unique Chaos Perks on Torment I and above.
+For reputation and Warp income, Chaos Rifts are the cleaner grind.

 Push into Torment I before you commit to the final respec

-Once you are ready, clear enough endgame progression to reach Torment I, then start farming Infernal Hordes specifically to kill Bartuc.
-That is the unlock moment that matters.
-Until then, keep using a standard summon-focused Necromancer.
-After Bartuc gives you access to the Unique seasonal slot piece you need, switch into the proper Lord of Hatred version.
+Once you are ready, clear enough endgame progression to reach Torment I, then farm Infernal Hordes specifically to kill Bartuc.
+That is the unlock moment that matters: defeating Bartuc in Infernal Hordes on Torment I unlocks the Unique Chaos Perk slot.
+Until then, keep running a standard summon-focused Necromancer.
+After Bartuc gives you the Unique slot, switch into the proper Lord of Hatred version.

-This is the cleanest order because it avoids the trap of spending gold and time on a half-finished build.
+This order avoids the trap of spending gold and time on a half-finished build.
 In practical terms, the build becomes “real” only when your Ultimate can be cast on resource instead of cooldown.

 🎮